0100101001010000/PyTechnicalIndicators/README.md

 The SMA used an alpha nominator of 1 and an alpha denominator of 0.

 __Parameters:__

-    _prices:_ list of floats or ints with oldest values at position 0 and newest value in position n

-    _alpha_nominator:_ float or int, can be 0, but it isn't recommended.
+-_prices:_ list of floats or ints with oldest values at position 0 and newest value in position n -_alpha_nominator:_ float or int, can be 0, but it isn't recommended.

-    _alpha_denominator:_ float or int, can be 0
+-_alpha_denominator:_ float or int, can be 0

-__Example:_
+__Example:__
 ```python
 prices = [100, 102, 101 ... ]

 pma = moving_averages.personalised_moving_average(prices, 3, 2)
 ```

 #### moving_average_divergence_convergence(prices)